-However, students have been assured that UEA is “fully confident” in its fire prevention measures.
+Students have been assured UEA is “fully confident” in its fire prevention measures.
 A university spokesperson further described the investigation as precautionary and “not because we believe anyone is at risk.”

 Some of the newer campus accommodation, Hickling, Barton, and Crome Court, are cladded.

 A spokesperson for UEA said these buildings each have “small areas of composite cladding panels.”
 However, they stressed that these are not the same type as the panels on Grenfell Tower.

 Concern was raised after it was revealed halls at Nottingham Trent, Bournemouth, Newcastle, and Edinburgh Napier universities have similar materials to that of Grenfell Tower.

 The University of Essex is also investigating material used on one of its buildings but say the material is different to that at Grenfell.

 NUS Vice President for Welfare Shelly Asquith told BuzzFeed News the union demanded the government “takes immediate action to ensure all halls are included in fire safety checks” following student fears.